 Posted on 7th July, 2017 by Amber Gallacher

-At our recent webinar: Technology enhanced learning – the strategic blend design, LEO’s Director of Learning, Imogen Casebourne, joined Simon Fyfe and Julie Read, Defence and Security specialists for LEO, to discuss technology-enabled learning in the Defence sector.
+At our recent webinar: Technology enhanced learning – the strategic blend design, LEO Learning’s Director of Learning, Imogen Casebourne, joined Simon Fyfe and Julie Read, Defence and Security specialists for LEO Learning, to discuss technology-enabled learning in the Defence sector.
 Blended learning was a strong focus for the webinar, which featured blend examples, tips on how to approach a blended strategy, and using blends to put the learner at the heart of the design.

 To hear the recording from the webinar, you can head to our resources page and watch the YouTube clip, which also features the slides used in the session.
 Our webinar audience sent in some great questions, so Simon, Imogen and Julie have spent time answering these and we’re posting them for your below.